loveencounterflow/intertext/README.md

 { "$key": "<br",                                                                                    }
 { "$key": ">br",                                                                                    }
 { "$key": "^text",      "text":   "\n\n‘I’m as certain ... all over his face.’\n",                  }
 ```

+As can be seen, no validation will be done, and the parser will happily produce events for unclosed and
+unbalanced closing tags.

 ### HTML Generation